 Review summary: Canon 100D vs SL2

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon SL2 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 100D:

 - Less heavy: Is lighter (by 46g or 10 percent) and hence easier to carry around.

 - More heavily discounted: Has been available for much longer (launched in March 2013).